 Barry has a passion for food, which was passed down from his parents.
 A northern father, a southern mother and world travel made for a well-rounded appreciation for all cuisines.
 He also loves wood working and high performance cars.
 Barry and his family moved to Schroon Lake in 2018 when they purchased the former Drake's Motel and Restaurant.
 Re-branded as "Trail Break at Schroon Lake", the fully renovated restaurant and refurbished motel are now open and contributing to Schroon Lake's business community.

-Darren was appointed General Director of the Seagle Music Colony in the summer of 1996.
-Since that time, the Colony has experienced incredible growth in almost every aspect including budget, production quality, facilities and faculty/staff.
-Because of this extensive growth and the need for a full-time presence in Schroon Lake, Darren transitioned to part-time Artistic Director in January 2008, but then returned to full-time in February 2017 and is now also leading the Colony’s development and fundraising efforts.
+Darren was appointed General Director of the Seagle Festival (formerly Seagle Music Colony) in the summer of 1996.
+Since that time, Seagle has experienced incredible growth in almost every aspect including budget, production quality, facilities and faculty/staff.
+Because of this extensive growth and the need for a full-time presence in Schroon Lake, Darren transitioned to part-time Artistic Director in January 2008, but then returned to full-time in February 2017 and is now also leading the Festival’s development and fundraising efforts.

 Darren was General Director of the Fort Worth Opera from 2001 to 2017.
 Prior to that, he was the General Director of the Shreveport Opera in Louisiana.
 While in Shreveport, he founded Shreveport Opera Express, or SOX, a touring, arts in education program that involved school children working with professional artists in the schools.
 Darren is committed to the growth and well-being of the Schroon Lake community.
 As an experienced fundraiser, Darren was instrumental in helping to raise record-setting funds for the 2019 Fourth of July celebration and will bring those and other leadership and development talents to the Chamber Board.